scribe-security/docs/docs/use-cases/source-code-integrity.md

    --scribe.client-secret=$CLIENT-SECRET -E -f -v
 ```

+At the end of the second workflow an *image* SBOM is created.
+It shares the commit hash of the *git_clone* and *git_commit* which preceded it and is produced in the same pipeline and immediately after the *git_clone*.
 After the image is built and the evidence collected is sent to the Scribe platform our backend will compare the checkout SBOM with the SBOM from the relevant commit.
-Scribe matches the checkout SBOM to the commit SBOM by comparing the commit id (also known as a commit hash) that is present in each SBOM we create.
-Another important point is that the commit SBOM and the checkout SBOM should be from different pipeline runs.
 If any of these SBOMs isn't found Scribe would simply skip this integrity check.

 The result would appear as part of your project icon: